 Kim Brown: Suggest taking out 20 balls and intentionally trying to shank them.
 Line them up on the hosel and try to shank them severely.
 Sounds weird, but it works.
 Shanks are from deceleration that results in the hosel leading the club into the ball.

-Although I cannot analyze your exact situation without seeing you, the "toe"
+Kim Brown: Although I cannot analyze your exact situation without seeing you, the “toe” hits can be caused by the following:

-* fundamentally, the path of the swing is moving to the left of where your
+* fundamentally, the path of the swing is moving to the left of where your feet are aligned.

-* this tends to happen when the shoulders are aligned too far left when
+* this tends to happen when the shoulders are aligned too far left when compared to the feet and / or hip alignment

-* also tends to happen when the hands are too active in the swing - try to
+* also tends to happen when the hands are too active in the swing – try to maintain “quiet” hands on the club

 * swing to a good finish position and practice holding it there